Masters/Tri Swim Training

 Are there tryouts?

-No. If you think you might have problems or need some help to get a jump start for Masters workouts, schedule one swimming lesson with Jeff Commings or Geoff Glaser through this SCHEDULE LESSONS link.
+No. You may participate in one workout at the price of a drop-in swim ($16) to get a feel of the program and whether you would like to become a regular member.
+If you think you might need one-on-one stroke work or other help before starting Masters workouts, schedule one swimming lesson with Jeff Commings or Geoff Glaser through this SCHEDULE LESSONS link.

 Want to join Masters?
 Follow these steps: